-Ryan Murphy Says He Reached Out to “20 of the Victims’ Family and Friends” For ‘Dahmer’ Series: “Not a Single Person Responded to Us”
+Ryan Murphy Says He Reached Out to “20 of the Victims’ Family and Friends” for ‘Dahmer’ Series: “Not a Single Person Responded to Us”

 Niecy Nash, who plays Glenda Cleveland, Dahmer’s neighbor who on many occasions tried to alert police about Dahmer’s murders but was always ignored, questioned why no memorial had been set up for the victims.

-“Anything that we could do to get that to happen, you know, I would even be happy to pay for it myself,” Murphy agreed.
+“Anything that we could do to get that to happen, you know, I would even be happy to pay for it myself,” Murphy said.
 “I do think there should be something.
 And we’re trying to get a hold of people to talk about that.
-I think there’s some resistance because they think the park would attract people who are interested in paying homage to the macabre… but I think something should be done.”
+I think there’s some resistance because they think the park would attract people who are interested in paying homage to the macabre…but I think something should be done.”

 Peters and Murphy had previously worked together on American Horror Story, and Peters had expressed he wanted to play someone “normal” and maybe go do a rom-com, Murphy explained.
 He said that after auditioning around 100 people for the part of Dahmer, he went to Peters with the script.
 “He called me the next day, and he said, ‘It’s so challenging.
 It’s so difficult that I kind of have to say yes to it, even though I’m terrified of it.'”